You will probably shudder to learn that I need to renew my passport— now—in Rome! Bad planning, you’re probably saying. But life is full of surprises!

 I then decided to walk home (about two miles from the consulate), stopping for a reverse lunch on the way.
-My first stop was for dessert at our new favorite gelateria, Grom, which Michael discovered on Via della Maddalena near the Pantheon while I was recovering from surgery.
+My first stop was for dessert at our new favorite gelateria, Grom.
+Michael discovered one branch of the gelateria on Via della Maddalena near the Pantheon while I was recovering from surgery.
 I had stracciatella—vanilla gelato with fine bits of chocolate.
 Yum!

 So that’s my traumatic day.
 And here’s my advice to you: If you need to renew your passport, come to Rome.
 You’ll have to stay for two weeks, alas!
 Don’t forget to make your appointment online.